 In 1946, Lowe’s was established in Wilkesboro, North Carolina.
 It quickly became an integral part of the small, Carolina foothills community – a role the company’s founder and its employees took seriously.
-Now, after 70 years, 2,000 locations and over 290,000 employees later, Lowe’s continues to focus on serving both customers and communities to help people love where they live.
+Now, after 70 years, 2,000 locations and over 290,000 employees later, Lowe’s continues to focus on serving the customers in the communities we serve.
 As a sign of commitment to that service, Lowe’s established a company-wide volunteer program called “Lowe’s Heroes” in the 1990s.
 Through the program, Lowe’s employees strive to make a difference in the communities where they live and work, while connecting with their customers in and outside of stores.

 Employees across the company – from stores to supply chain locations to customer support centers – are invited to participate in Lowe’s Heroes.
 They adopt a project of their choice that meets critical needs within Lowe’s key focus areas of community improvement and K-12 public/charter education.

 But just how much of an impact are Lowe’s Heroes making?
 Take a look at what they accomplished in 2017:

 Read and watch just a few of the many Lowe’s Heroes projects employees have completed.